GabeScott/standard-works-vault/General Conference/1985 October - The Only True Church.md

 Inevitably (and properly) the “true church” doctrine emerges very early in any serious discussion of the gospel, for there is no better place to start such a discussion than with the First Vision.
 And there, in that very first conversation with man in this dispensation, the Lord presented it in unmistakable clarity.

-Joseph Smith sought answer to the question “which of all the sects was right ... and which ... should [he] join?”
-(JS—H 1:18.)
+Joseph Smith sought answer to the question “which of all the sects was right … and which … should \[he\] join?” ([[Joseph Smith History 1.18|JS—H 1:18]].)
 Surely he supposed that somewhere the “right” church was to be found.
 A simple direction to it would end his search.
 He could then join that church, live the tenets it proclaimed, and that would be that.

 But that was not to be.
 In response to his humble prayer, the Father and the Son appeared to him.
-When he gained possession of himself so as to be able to speak, he asked “which of all the sects was right, that [he] might know which to join.”
-(JS—H 1:18.)
+When he gained possession of himself so as to be able to speak, he asked “which of all the sects was right, that \[he\] might know which to join.” ([[Joseph Smith History 1.18|JS—H 1:18]].)

 He recorded this:

 “I was answered that I must join none of them, for they were all wrong; and the Personage who addressed me said that all their creeds were an abomination in his sight; that those professors were all corrupt; that: ‘they draw near to me with their lips, but their hearts are far from me, they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.’

-“He again forbade me to join with any of them.”
-(JS—H 1:19–20.)
+“He again forbade me to join with any of them.” ([[Joseph Smith History 1.19|JS—H 1:19–20]][[Joseph Smith History 1.20|]].)

 That is very blunt language.
 Little wonder that when he repeated it, the troubles began.

 If ever he was tempted to disregard those words, they were repeated and sustained in subsequent revelations.
 A little more than a year after the Church was organized, the first section of the Doctrine and Covenants was revealed.
-In it the Lord said that the Book of Mormon was given in order that his servants “might have power to lay the foundation of this church, and to bring it forth out of obscurity and out of darkness, the only true and living church upon the face of the whole earth, with which I, the Lord, am well pleased, speaking unto the church collectively and not individually.”
-(D&C 1:30; italics added.)
+In it the Lord said that the Book of Mormon was given in order that his servants “might have power to lay the foundation of this church, and to bring it forth out of obscurity and out of darkness, *the only true and living church upon the face of the whole earth,* with which I, the Lord, am well pleased, speaking unto the church collectively and not individually.” ([[D&C 1.30|D&C 1:30]]; italics added.)

-After making it clear that he was “speaking unto the church collectively and not individually,” the Lord warned, “I the Lord cannot look upon sin with the least degree of allowance.”
-(D&C 1:31.)
+After making it clear that he was “speaking unto the church collectively and not individually,” the Lord warned, “I the Lord cannot look upon sin with the least degree of allowance.” ([[D&C 1.31|D&C 1:31]].)

 We know there are decent, respectable, humble people in many churches, Christian and otherwise.
 In turn, sadly enough, there are so-called Latter-day Saints who by comparison are not as worthy, for they do not keep their covenants.